 As I mentioned before, this is just a sugar cookie dough so prep time is super quick!
 This recipe is great because it’s not tooth-achingly sweet — perfect for those of you who think you may have a cavity but you refuse to go to the dentist because the dentist is just never ever fun.
 Not that that’s me or anything.
 Ahem.

 To get a vibrant red color, I used 2 whole tablespoons of red food coloring!
 To be honest, I think I could have added even more!
 You can adjust to your preference, of course — just take it one teaspoon at a time.

 Once you get past the process of making the dough and rolling it out, the fun part comes.
 I especially enjoyed pouring out a whole jar of sprinkles into my baking sheet and rolling the dough logs in it.
 I think we could all use more sprinkles in our lives, don’t you?
 And let’s not forget the moment when you slice through the log and see that beautiful spiral pattern come through.
 Pure bliss, I tell ya!

 I hope you’re better at slicing cookies than I am because that was definitely not my strong suit here!
 I started out strong in the beginning, but somehow started slicing at an angle so a few of the cookies were uneven.
 Let’s just say that’s all a part of the charm, shall we? 😀

-Give these a shot and let me know how it goes!
+Give these a shot and let me know how it goes by leaving a comment and rating the recipe!
 I bet they’d make for great gifts for your special someone, too. 🙂

 Tools/Ingredients I used: